sajidhamdard/learnjavascript/Syllabus/Syllabus.md

   - String
   - Undefined
   - Boolean
-  - Symbol (new in ECMAScript 2015)
+  - Symbol
-  - BigInt (new in ECMAScript 2020)
+  - BigInt
 - Non-primitive Data types
   - Object
   - Array

 ### Truthy and Falsy Values

-- What are the truthy and falsy values in JavaScript
+- What are the truthy and falsy values in JavaScript ?
 - Falsy values : undefined, 0, null, ‘’, false, NaN
 - Falsy and Truthy values in conditional statements